SohamBorate/Ripple/README.md

 ```
+This branch is used to create an animation by
+rendering multiple frames
-This branch is for using GPU acceleration with CUDA
+using GPU acceleration with CUDA
 Only works for NVIDIA GPU
 ```